Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 8. Salt15 3 - 15

-2. For sick dogs, according to the conclusions of the specialists of the veterinary service, it is allowed to issue cereals of one type.
+2. For sick dogs, according to the conclusions of veterinary service specialists, it is allowed to give out one type of cereal.

-3. According to the conclusions of the specialists of the veterinary service, in addition to the norm of food provision, the following is issued for one dog per day:
+3. According to the conclusions of veterinary service specialists, in addition to the food supply norm, the following is issued per dog per day:

-b) for puppy bitches - 100 grams of meat or 250 grams of meat offal, 500 grams of kefir or milk, 250 grams of cottage cheese, an egg - 1 piece;
+b) for puppy bitches - 100 grams of meat or 250 grams of meat by-products, 500 grams of kefir or milk, 250 grams of cottage cheese, egg - 1 piece;

-c) for lactating bitches (before weaning puppies) - 100 grams of meat or 250 grams of meat offal, 500 grams of kefir or milk, 250 grams of cottage cheese, an egg - 1 piece;
+c) for lactating bitches (before weaning the puppies) - 100 grams of meat or 250 grams of meat by-products, 500 grams of kefir or milk, 250 grams of cottage cheese, 1 egg;

-d) for dogs guarding objects harmful to their health, including traffic police posts of the traffic police - 500 grams of kefir or milk, 100 grams of cottage cheese, an egg - 3 pieces per week;
+d) for dogs guarding objects harmful to their health, including traffic police posts - 500 grams of kefir or milk, 100 grams of cottage cheese, an egg - 3 pieces per week;

-e) for dogs in the regions of the Far North and areas equated to the regions of the Far North - 150 grams of meat or 300 grams of meat offal and 10 grams of animal fats;
+e) for dogs in areas Far North and areas equated to the regions of the Far North - 150 grams of meat or 300 grams of meat by-products and 10 grams of animal fats;

 f) for all dogs - vitamin and mineral supplements 2 - 35 grams.

-4. Under the conditions of transportation, when on the road for more than 12 hours, instead of the products provided for by the food supply norm, it is allowed to issue 700 grams of bread from a mixture of rye and wheat flour of the 1st grade and 2 cans of canned meat and vegetables, packed in 350 grams per dog per day.
+4. In conditions of transportation, when traveling for more than 12 hours, it is allowed, instead of the products provided for by the food supply norm, to give out 700 grams of bread from a mixture of rye and wheat flour of the 1st grade and 2 cans of canned meat and vegetables, packaged at 350 grams per dog per day.

-5. A puppy up to six months of age with a weekly uniform increase is issued:
+5. A puppy up to six months of age with a weekly uniform increase is given:

 a) cereals - from one month of age, starting from 40 grams;